Prostate Cancer Screening

 Who should be screened for prostate cancer?

+Prostate cancer is among the most commonly diagnosed cancers for men in Maine.
+It is also the second leading cause of cancer death among all men in the US.
 Prostate cancer screening tests are not 100% accurate.
 A positive result could lead to treatment that may not be necessary.
 Your doctor can help you make an informed decision about whether prostate cancer screening is right for you.
 Testing options include:

 - Prostate specific antigen (PSA) test: This test checks a man’s blood for high PSA levels, a marker for prostate cancer.
 High PSA levels also can indicate other conditions, including inflammation or infection of the prostate.
 Certain medicines, a patient’s medical history, and an enlarged prostate also can affect PSA levels.

 - Digital rectal exam (DRE): During this test, your doctor will check your prostate manually, through the rectum, for lumps or other abnormalities.

 - For men under age 45, no routine PSA screening is needed.

 - For men aged between 45-55, no routine PSA screening is needed for healthy men; however for patients who are Black or have positive family history of more than one family member with prostate cancer, a one-time PSA level at 45 may be appropriate to provide a baseline for future PSA test results.
 In all cases, men should have a discussion with their physician about benefits and risks.

 - For men aged between 55-69 with life expectancies greater than 15 years, decisions about PSA tests should be based on a shared decision between patient and physician, acknowledging the known risks and benefits.
 If PSA screening is elected, it may be appropriate to have every 1-2 years.
 Decision-making should emphasize that not every cancer detected needs to be treated and that a wide spectrum of effective treatments are available.